General bounds on electronic shot noise in the absence of currents

-Importantly, in those parameter regimes, where the energy-dependence of the transmission probability cannot be neglected, the charge noise ratio $\RI$ exceeds the value $2\ln 2-1$ and reaches values up to 1 (light green and yellow regions in (b)).
-This means that the zero-current charge shot noise can be equal to the thermal noise, as visible from Fig.~\ref{fig:c_plot}(c).
-It thereby clearly violates the bound found for energy-independent transmission probabilities!
-Interestingly, the limit $\RI\approx 1$ is not only reached at finite thermovoltages, but also for $\epsilon_0\rightarrow0$, where the $\Delta\mu_I=0$ due to electron-hole symmetry.
-We conclude that even the charge noise ratio $\RI$ for delta-$T$ noise, namely for zero-current charge shot noise at $\muI=0$, can be increased by more than a factor 2 compared to the case of constant transmission.
-This increased ratio stems from an overall suppression of the thermal noise when decreasing $\Gamma$ which is more prominent than the decrease of the shot noise~\cite{supp}.
+Importantly, in those parameter regimes where the energy-dependence of the transmission probability cannot be neglected, the charge noise ratio $\RI$ exceeds the value $2\ln 2-1$ and approaches the fundamental bound $\RI=1$ [yellow regions in (b)].
+This means that the zero-current charge shot noise can be equal to the thermal noise, as visible from Fig.~\ref{fig:c_plot}(c), showing that a sharp, weakly transmitting Lorentzian is an example of the optimal functions discussed after Eq.~(\ref{eq:bound}).
+Interestingly, the limit $\RI\approx 1$ is not only reached at finite thermovoltages, but also for $\epsilon_0\rightarrow0$, where $\Delta\mu_I=0$ due to electron-hole symmetry.
+We conclude that even the charge noise ratio $\RI$ for delta-$T$ noise, namely for zero-current charge shot noise at $\muI=0$, can be increased by more than a factor 2 compared with the case of constant transmission.

-\textit{Heat current noise.---} Importantly, the concept of zero-current shot noise is not limited to charge currents, but can greatly be extended to other transport quantities as we show in this Letter.
-Here, as an example, we explicitly introduce the zero-current heat shot noise, which to our knowledge has not been studied before.
+\textit{Heat current noise.---} Importantly, the concept of zero-current shot noise is not limited to charge currents, but can greatly be extended to other transport quantities.
+Here, as an example, we show explicit results for the zero-current heat shot noise, which to our knowledge has not been studied before.
 This choice is motivated by the current interest in mesoscopic heat engines, where fluctuations in heat and power can play an important role~\cite{Benenti2017}.
 Unlike conserved currents, the heat current in nonequilibrium conductors can in general be nullified only in one of the contacts at a time.
-We hence investigate the heat current noise in contact L, $S^{J_\lef}\equiv S^J$, at vanishing heat current into the same contact~\footnote{Due to the choice $\mu_\lef\equiv0$, the heat current into the left contact equals the energy current across the conductor.
-The following discussion is hence also valid for the energy current and the corresponding zero-current energy shot noise.}.
+We hence investigate the heat current noise in contact L, $S^{J_\lef}\equiv S^J$, at vanishing heat current into the same contact.
 This situation of non-vanishing zero-current heat shot noise can only be obtained when both a temperature and a voltage difference across the conductor are present.

-First, we consider the small temperature bias regime, $\Delta T\ll\bar{T}$.
-For a constant transmission probability, we find the ratio between zero-current heat shot noise and heat thermal noise to be

-Similar to what was found for the zero-current charge shot noise, this contribution is small compared to the corresponding thermal noise.
-Expressions for more general transmission probabilities in this regime are shown in~\cite{supp}.